Geometric Approaches on Persistent Homology: : Persistence Diagrams in Dimension

+Since $G$ is a simple graph, all loops have length at least $3$.
+In the lexicographically shortest basis $\gamma_1,\ldots,\gamma_m$, some of the lengths $l_1\le l_2\le \ldots\le l_m$ may be equal to $3$.
+If so, then they contribute a persistence diagram point $(b,d)=(1,\left\lceil\tfrac{3}{3}\right\rceil)=(1,1)$ along the diagonal; such points along the diagonal are typically ignored as the death time is equal to the birth time.
+Indeed, these loops of length $3$ appear in the power filtration at stage $\wh{G}^1$, when they are immediately filled in since the clique complex contains a 2-simplex filling-in each triangle of three edges.

+This theorem should be thought of as an analogue of Theorem~8.10 of~\cite{virk20201} and Theorem~1.1 of~\cite{gasparovic2018complete}, which give a similar characterization for the 1-dimensional persistent homology of Vietoris--Rips or \v{C}ech complexes of metric graphs and geodesics spaces, and indeed we use these results in our proof.
+Metric graphs and geodesic spaces are non-discrete metric spaces.
+By contrast, our result characterizes the 1-dimensional persistent homology of Vietoris--Rips complexes of the discrete vertex subset of an unweighted graph.

+Our proof of \cref{thm-main1} relies not only on \cref{lem:birth-1,lem:death-3}, but also some technical machinery (Vietoris--Rips complexes of geodesic spaces, persistence modules that are indexed over the real numbers instead of over a discrete set, and morphisms between persistence modules~\cite{bauer2014induced,gasparovic2018complete,virk20201}) that is not needed in the rest of our paper.
+Therefore, we defer the proof of \cref{thm-main1} to \cref{app:proof}.

-\begin{remark} The result above can be interpreted as saying that $\PD_1(G)$ detects the number of the essential loops in the clique complex $\wh{G}$ with their lengths.
-In other words, any element $(1,m)\in \PD_1(G)$ represents that there exists an essential loop of length $\approx 3m$ in the clique complex $\wh{G}$. \end{remark}
+\begin{remark} \cref{thm-main1} can be interpreted as saying that $\PD_1(G)$ detects the number of the essential loops in the clique complex $\wh{G}$, along with their lengths.
+In other words, any element $(1,d)\in \PD_1(G)$ with $d>1$ represents that there exists an essential loop of length $\approx 3d$ in the clique complex $\wh{G}$. \end{remark}

-\begin{remark}[Shortest Basis of $H_1(\wh{G})$] In the theorem above, the essential loops $\{\gamma_i\}$ represents the shortest generating set of $H_1(\wh{G})$.
-Note that there are many different generating sets for $H_1(\wh{G})$ with different decompositions (consider, for example, a genus 3 surface with 5 punctures).
-In the theorem above, when a shortest loop is filled, then the corresponding homology class vanishes.
-That is why we need to define the lexicographically smallest sequence as the shortest basis. \end{remark}

-\section{$\PD_k(G)$: Persistence Diagrams in dimension $2$ and higher}
+\section{$\PD_k(G)$: Persistence Diagrams in Dimension $2$ and Higher}

-So far, we have given the explicit description of $\PD_0(G)$ and $\PD_1(G)$ for power filtrations in terms of geometric properties of the graph $G$.
-In this part, we discuss higher-dimensional persistence diagrams, before providing generalizations of the $k=0$ and $k=1$ results to higher dimensions in the following sections.
+So far, we have given an explicit description of the $0$- and $1$-dimensional persistent homology for power filtrations, $\PD_0(G)$ and $\PD_1(G)$, in terms of geometric properties of the graph $G$.
+In this part, we discuss higher-dimensional persistence diagrams, before providing one-sided generalizations of the $k=0$ and $k=1$ results to higher dimensions in the following sections.

-First, we start by noting that the direct generalization of \cref{thm-main1} to 2-dimensional persistent homology $\PD_2(G)$ is not true.
+Notice that in our setting, the birth times for all topological features in dimensions $0$ and $1$ are known by construction.
+Indeed, all of the $0$-dimensional birth times are $0$ while all the $1$-dimensional birth times are $1$, i.e.\ $PD_0(G)=\{(0,d_j)\}_j$ and $PD_1(G)=\{(1,d_i)\}_i$.
+We start by noting that a direct generalization of \cref{thm-main1} to 2-dimensional persistent homology $\PD_2(G)$ is not true, since not all 2-dimensional features have the same birth scale.
 We will show this by using the following interesting examples.